 At Peasedown St John Primary School, the Pupil Premium for 2017-2018 is being spent in the following ways:

 - Dedicated Assistant Head time for Pupil Premium analysis

 - 1:1 Pupil Conferencing with all PP pupils and their class teacher in Term 1

-- Six Nurture Groups for children of different ages
+- Nurture Groups for children of different ages

-- A range of additional Teaching Assistants to deliver targeted interventions across all year groups
+- Additional Teaching Assistants to deliver targeted interventions across all year groups

 - 1:1 support for pupils who have complex needs

 - Targeted reading sessions with our school librarian